openUC2/UC2-GIT/TheBOX/SimpleBOX/BUILD_ME/Readme.md

-# Building The SimpleBOX
+# Building The MiniBOX and SimpleBOX

-This is a guide for building the [SimpleBOX](../SimpleBOX).
+This is a guide for building the [SimpleBOX and MiniBOX](../SimpleBOX).
 If you were looking for another BOX version, [click here](../../).

-* Total price: under 150 €
+* Total price: under 150 € for SimpleBOX, around 80 € for MiniBOX
-* Printing time including preparation: under 4 days
+* Printing time including preparation: under 4 days for SimpleBOX, under 2 days for MiniBOX
 * Assembly time: under 1 day

 ### Content